Tax advisor for self-employed persons

 Working with a tax advisor is particularly useful if you:

-· You have just started your own business and want to be safe from the start
+• You have just started your own business and want to be on the safe side right from the start

-· You'd rather invest your time in customer projects instead of bothering with receipts and deadlines
+• You would rather invest your time in customer projects instead of spending time on receipts and deadlines

 A tax advisor has your back.
 He answers important questions, takes care of communication with the tax office if you wish and shows you how you can optimize your taxes in order to have a positive impact on your business success in the end.